Makibaka! Huwag matakot!

 September 20, 2022:

 On the 50th anniversary of martial law, President Ferdinand Marcos, Jr. dared to show his face in New York.
-Hundreds of Filipinos from across the Northeast marched to the United Nations to confront Marcos and express their disdain of his presidency and the and the crimes of the Marcos family.
+Hundreds of Filipinos from across the Northeast marched to the United Nations to confront Bong Bong Marcos for the the human rights violations done by him and his family.

 Infamous for their effigies, Filipino activists created a Marcos Jr. effigy with US dollar bills as his snake-tongue.
 The dollars represent how Marcos is in New York to sell the Philippines to the highest bidder.
 He is trailed by the flags of various Filipino organizations.